ScientiaCapital/Whale-Portfolio-Analysis/README.md

 ## Contributors

-New development created by Scientia Capital and Trading Boyz. **Code from 'Uploaded Starter Files' commit originates from UC Berkeley Extension and there is no claim of original ownership nor scholarship**.
+New development created by Scientia Capital and my classmates through Study Groups. **Code from 'Uploaded Starter Files' commit originates from UC Berkeley Extension and there is no claim of original ownership nor scholarship**.

 ---